-181 In cases where former Judge Jones was the presiding judge, the U.S. Trustee does not cite any authority for the proposition that a bankruptcy judge's violation of either Bankruptcy Rule 5002 or Bankruptcy Rule 5004(b) mandates vacatur of the applicable order or judgment.
+181 The U.S. Trustee does not cite any authority for the proposition that a bankruptcy judge's violation of either Bankruptcy Rule 5002 or Bankruptcy Rule 5004(b) mandates vacatur of the applicable order or judgment.
 Although, for reasons discussed in greater detail section III.B.v below, on the current record in these cases, neither Bankruptcy Rule 5002 nor 5004(b) applied to JW's retention or fee applications in the challenged cases.